 The electric and phone lines didn’t reach us, and cell phones didn’t yet exist.
 We had a CB radio for emergencies.
 In summers when humidity was high, a skip allowed my father (his handle was Preacher Ed) to talk on the squawk box to southern drawl truckers hundreds of miles away.
 These were our only conversations with the outside world.
 We were out there.

-Starts with the Pig Blood in the Yard
+First Babysitting Job, Starts with the Pig Blood in the Yard

 So when I was 10, perhaps out of boredom or arrogance, I didn’t see any reason to say no when I was asked to babysit two kids of a couple I didn’t know well (they also lived in a house without electricity).
 Later, I saw many reasons why this was a terrible idea, and I also questioned my parents’ judgment in letting me go.
 But the lure of two dollars an hour trumped any good sense I might have held.